User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 - Click Submit.

-Billing staff and others can manually add potential diagnoses to the Patient Risk dashboard.
-Manually added potential diagnoses appear with the source MANUAL and identify the information that supports the suggestion (for example, a note from the billing staff).
+Billing staff and others can manually add clinically verified diagnoses to the Diagnosis Gaps dashboard.
+Manually added diagnoses appear with the source MANUAL and identify the information that supports the suggestion (for example, a note from the billing staff).

 - In the patient chart, click the Problems tab on the left side of the page.
 The Patient Risk score or x Diagnosis Gaps appears at the top of the list.
-Click this link to view the Patient Risk dashboard.
+Click this link to view the Diagnosis Gaps dashboard.

 - Reason — Add a reason for the suggestion and then click Add.

-During this patient's next visit, the provider can view the potential diagnosis on the Patient Risk dashboard and, if applicable, add it to the Assessment & Plan section.
+During this patient's next visit, the provider can review the diagnosis and, if applicable, add it to the Assessment & Plan section.

-During an encounter, from the Patient Risk dashboard, you can accept a potential or suspected diagnosis and add it directly to the Assessment & Plan section of the encounter.
+During an encounter, you can accept a clinically verified diagnosis from the Diagnosis Gaps dashboard and add it directly to the Assessment & Plan section of the encounter.

 - In the patient chart, click the Problems tab on the left side of the page.
 The Patient Risk score or x Diagnosis Gaps appears at the top of the list.
-Click this link to view the Patient Risk dashboard.
+Click this link to view the Diagnosis Gaps dashboard.

-- If you select an ICD-10 code that requires a manifestation, click SPECIFY MANIFESTATION and make a selection from the list.
+- If the ICD-10 code requires a manifestation, click SPECIFY MANIFESTATION and make a selection from the list.

-Note: The addressed gap does not appear as closed in the Risk Adjustment Factor section of the dashboard until the diagnosis is seen on a claim.
+Note: The addressed gap does not appear as closed in the Addressed tab of the dashboard until the diagnosis is seen on a claim.
 In addition, only CMS-HCC diagnosis gaps show as closed.
-For non-CMS-HCC gaps, if you select an ICD-10 code and that code is seen on a claim, the condition category is marked as appearing on the claim ("APPEAREDONCLAIM" status) and the non-CMS-HCC gap no longer appears in the Patient Risk dashboard.
+For non-CMS-HCC gaps, if you select an ICD-10 code and that code is seen on a claim, the condition category is marked as appearing on the claim ("APPEAREDONCLAIM" status) and the non-CMS-HCC gap no longer appears in the Diagnosis Gaps dashboard.

-If a potential or suspected diagnosis is not clinically relevant to the patient, you can dismiss the diagnosis to remove it from the Patient Risk dashboard.
+If a diagnosis is not clinically relevant to the patient, you can dismiss the diagnosis to remove it from the Open tab of the Diagnosis Gaps dashboard.

 -

 In the patient chart, click the Problems tab on the left side of the page.
 The Patient Risk score or x Diagnosis Gaps appears at the top of the list.
-Click this link to view the Patient Risk dashboard.
+Click this link to view the Diagnosis Gaps dashboard.

 -